-The RDS revenue has been accounted for as voluntary non-exchange transactions in accordance with GASB technical bulletin 2006-1.
-Accordingly, RDS estimated collections from CMS are recognized as RHBT incurs Medicare-eligible and Medicare-covered retiree prescription drug expenditures.
+The RDS revenue has been accounted for as voluntary non-exchange transactions.
+Accordingly, RDS estimated collections from CMS are recognized as RHBT incurs Medicare-eligible retiree prescription drug expenditures.

 Claims Payable and Expense

 The liability for unpaid claims and claims processing costs is based on an actuarial estimate of the ultimate cost of settling such claims due and payable as of the statements of plan net position date (including claims reported and in process of settlement, claims reported but not yet processed for settlement, and claims incurred for services provided but not yet reported or processed for settlement).
 The estimated actuarial liability reflects certain assumptions, which include such factors as enrollment and utilization.
 Adjustments to the estimated actuarial liability for the final settlement of claims will be reflected in the year that actual results of the settlement of the claims are made and are known.
 The estimated liability is adjusted periodically based on the most current claim incurrence and claim settlement history.